andreasmhallberg/readingnotes/Parkinson, 1991. Searching for Modern Fuṣḥa - Real-life Formal Arabic.md

 - On levels: data is extremely confusing.
 Easy to find exceptions to all proposed definitions.
 Risks of circular reasoning if features define a level.
 37.

-- Four ways of reading SA aloud 38:
+- Four ways of reading SA aloud: 38
   1. prescriptively correct
   2. partly but correct *iʿrāb*
   3. *iʿrāb* only on some verbs and before enclitic pronoun.
 [Same as 2?]